 Black Diamond Glidelite Mix STS

-Read full review: Black Diamond Glidelite Mix STS
+Read review: Black Diamond Glidelite Mix

 Analysis and Test Results

 We report here on our analysis of climbing skins for uphill skiing.
 For the most part, these are pieces of fabric that stick, temporarily, to the bottom of skis for ascending snow.
 You need the skis for "flotation", and you need the skins for traction.
 You pull the skins off at the top for your descent.

 For what they do and what we ask them to do, climbing skins are a great deal.
 They cost less than some one-day resort lift tickets, for instance.
 There isn't a wide range of cost on the skin market; a few tens of dollars can separate the top from the better values.
 The most expensive and best products are discerned by only iterative and balanced improvements.
 Finally, comparing costs is tricky as different size skis require different size skins, which are different in price.

 Outside of our highest value options, we don't have much to say about the cost and value of skins; they are all similar enough in price that performance comparisons are easier.
 However, if we had to choose, the Black Diamond Glidelite Mix STS is our favorite value as it offers high performance with a tiny drop in price.
 It's also important to note that more widely available skins are more often on deep sale, a pro tip that'll benefit anybody's wallet.